PoornaGTX/Issue-Manager-Frontend/README.md

 - **axios** - Integrated for seamless HTTP requests handling across the application..
 - **recharts** - Integrated to create dynamic and interactive charts within the application.
 - **react-toastify** - Implemented for sleek and customizable toast notifications in the UI.
+- **react-select** - Utilized for interactive and customizable dropdown selection inputs in various parts of the application.

 ## Installation